Shakshi3104/JohnnyFace/README.md

 # JohnnyFace

-This application can detect Johhny's face.
+This application can detect Johnny's face.

 It is based on the Vision and Core ML sample code provided by Apple: [Classifying Images with Vision and Core ML](https://developer.apple.com/documentation/vision/classifying_images_with_vision_and_core_ml).